Blog

 Read More

-Submitted by Rachel Cohen on February 18, 2015
+Submitted by Anonymous on February 18, 2015

 Face pain, or trigeminal neuralgia, is usually caused by a nerve disorder that creates electric-shock-like pain throughout the lower face and jaw, and/or anywhere near the nose, ears, eyes or lips.
 Patients suffering from this condition usually describe the pain as “intense” or “burning.”
 According to Medical News Today, roughly 45,000 people in the U.S. and one million people worldwide have trigeminal neuralgia.
 Additionally, this chronic condition is twice as common in women and rarely affects people under the age of 40.